 Dragon Flag Roll-Up with Open Legs

-For this variation, you roll up with bent knees together again; however, when you get to the top you straighten your legs with pointed toes, open the legs, then roll down gradually as you keep your core tight and articulate your spine.
+For this variation, you roll up with bent knees together again; however, when you get to the top, you straighten your legs with pointed toes, open the legs, then roll down gradually as you keep your core tight and articulate your spine.

 Dragon Flag with a Perfect Plank

-In this variation of dragon flag, your legs are straight the whole time.
+In this variation of the dragon flag, your legs are straight the whole time.
 What makes this exercise difficult is the speed at which you execute each rep: go slowly.

 Optional: Hanging Knee Raise Calisthenic

 If you have something from which to hang – such as a pull-up bar, playground monkey bars, or even a secure tree branch – you might find that the hanging knee raise is the perfect ending to a calisthenic ab workout.
-Whatever juice you have left in your abs will be squeezed-out by the time you’ve completed this last calisthenic.
+Whatever juice you have left in your abs will be squeezed out by the time you’ve completed this last calisthenic.